twinlogix/typetta/docs/chapters/data-model/scalars.md

 };
 ```

-If you are using different data sources, as an example you have both a MongoDB and a SQL databse, you can specify two different adapters for the same scalar.In the following additional example the Decimal type is also stored in a SQL database ad a string:
+If you are using different data sources, for example if you have both a MongoDB and a SQL databse, you can specify two different adapters for the same scalar.
+In the following additional example the Decimal type is also stored in a SQL database as a string:
 ```typescript
 const decimalAdapter = {
   mongo: {